patchlevel/event-sourcing-bundle/docs/pages/pipeline.md

       newConnection: '@doctrine.dbal.new_connection'
 ```

+!!! note

-> :book: If you have the doctrine bundle for the dbal connections,
+    If you have the doctrine bundle for the dbal connections,
-> then you can [autowire](https://symfony.com/bundles/DoctrineBundle/current/configuration.html#autowiring-multiple-connections) it.
+    then you can [autowire](https://symfony.com/bundles/DoctrineBundle/current/configuration.html#autowiring-multiple-connections) it.